GothenburgBitFactory/tw.org/content/support/_index.md

 ## Documentation

 There is [full online documentation](../docs/) to help you diagnose problems, or learn about features and usage.
-There is a very good chance that you are looking for either our [Taskserver Setup Guide](https://gothenburgbitfactory.org/taskserver-setup/) or [Taskserver Troubleshooting Guide](https://gothenburgbitfactory.org/taskserver-troubleshooting/).

 ## Manual pages